spbrogan/rvc2mqtt/docs/developing.md

 ## Setup

 1. create a python virtual environment
-    I prefer to do this in the one directory outside my git repository.
+    I prefer to do this in the one directory above (outside) my git repository.
     This works well for vscode
     ``` bash
     python3 -m venv venv